 For those reasons and more, gas has become a popular fuel for outdoor cooking, as well as indoor.
 First developed in the 1950s, propane grills appeal to those who’d rather focus on something other than charcoal placement and airflow.

-By the end of this article, you’ll know whether or not gas grilling, and specifically the Spirit II E-310 is the right grill for you for you.
+By the end of this article, you’ll know whether gas grilling, and specifically the Spirit II E-310 is the right grill for you.

 Ready for a glimpse of your possible future?